 And maybe it’s not going to make me millions and millions, but I love it.
 And he embraced that and went all in.
 Guess what?
 He enjoyed his life.
 He enjoyed the activity.
 He was really passionate about it.
 He innovated, it was just coming to him naturally because this is what he loved to do.

 And then later, he was able to monetize it or capitalize on it more.
 And this is the amazing thing about living in the 21st century.
 There are so many ways to monetize your passions, and this is one of Gary Vaynerchuk’s really cool messages from the beginning.
 If you’re into smurfs, smurf it up.
 Make a Smurf blog.
 And when they have the Smurfs movie, they’ll contact you and pay $100,000 to sponsor you.

-Maybe once in a while, once a month, when you have to do it anyway, but most of the time, that’s just natural growth because we love doing it.
-The more we do it, the better you get at it – because you love it, you’re constantly searching for new sources, and it gives you energy, and you bring this energy to your relationships, and now you’re open.
+Maybe once in a while, you know once a month, you don’t feel like doing it but you do it anyway, but most of the time, that’s just natural growth because you love doing it.
+The more you do it, the better you get at it – because you love it, you’re constantly searching for new sources, and it gives you energy, and you bring this energy to your relationships, and now you’re open.

 So, now you’re enjoying life because no one enjoys being around someone who hates their life, and is just like working really hard, and resents the whole thing, and just can’t wait until I can finally cash out on this freaking company I hate [inaudible 00:48:42] versus the person who’s making maybe $70,000 a year instead of $70 million a year, but at that $70,000 is loving life, enjoying every aspect of it, and when his kids come up and meet him, he’s like got a big smile on his face and is able to be present with his kids because he feels like he’s enough.
 That’s part of the practical payoff.